-The SUMIF function returns the sum of the cells that meet a single criteria in both Excel & Google Sheet.
+In this lesson we will learn how the SUMIF function works in Google Sheet.
+The SUMIF function returns the sum of the cells that meet a single criteria.

 The criteria used in SUMIF function can be based on dates, numbers, text, and other conditions.
 Logical operators (>,<,<>,=) and wildcards (*,?) for partial matching are supported by SUMIF function.

 Here is the difference between SUMIF and SUMIFS –